Updated: September 8, 2020

 St. Dunstan’s Basilica Cathedral

 For those into beautiful cathedrals, this is one you don’t want to miss.
-St. Dunstan’s Cathedral Basilica is a stone French Gothic church built in 1913 from the remains of the cathedral that had been damaged by fire that year.
+St. Dunstan’s Cathedral Basilica is a stone French Gothic church built in 1913 from the remains of the cathedral that had been damaged by a fire that year.
 St. Dunstan’s is the fourth church on the site and one of the most visible landmarks in Charlottetown with its spires being some of the highest points on the City skyline.
 It is the only Roman Catholic cathedral and basilica in the province and one of the most elaborate churches in the Maritimes.

 Saga Sailing Adventures

 As they say, “When in Rome”.
 In this case, you’re in PEI, which means you should probably get out in a boat and enjoy the beautiful coastal waters!
-Based out of the Charlottetown Harbour, Saga Sailing Adventures offers a variety of tours on board their 36-foot sloop known as Saga.
+Based out of the Charlottetown Harbour, Saga Sailing Adventures offers a variety of tours onboard their 36-foot sloop known as Saga.
 You can kick back and enjoy the scenery or enjoy the opportunity to help adjust the sails or even take the helm.
 During the busy season, the cruises take place three times a day in the morning, afternoon, and evening, but charter tours can be arranged for almost any time of day.
 The boat has a maximum capacity of 12 people, and catering is available for special events.

 Island Boat Adventures